neonatura/shioncoin/README.md

 The "shc" console utility program provides access to the daemon.

-<h3>Share Coin Service</h3>
+<h3>ShionCoin Service</h3>
-The Share Coin service "shcoind" provides the core SHC virtual currency server operations.
+The ShionCoin service "shcoind" provides the core SHC virtual currency server operations.

 SHC Port: 24104

 <h3>RPC Service</h3>
-The Share Coin package includes a command-line console program in order to run RPC commands against the server.
+The ShionCoin package includes a command-line console program in order to run RPC commands against the server.

 The RPC service is provided for the "shc" utility program to manage service or wallet operations.